2021GK/app-master-2021/README.md

 (To do page)
 - A user can add a new task
 - A user can mark the task as `important`
-- A user can mark the task as finished
+- A user can mark the task as completed
 - A user can hide or show the `add task` portion of the page

 (Budget page)